GlaivePro/ymnnl/index.md

 </details>

-#### The old selectors
+#### The old selecting

-These still work and are faster than anything else.
+Remember that these still work and are faster than anything else.

 ```javascript
 document.getElementById('higgs')